easycoder/rbr/README.md

 An Open Source project to build a smart central heating system with control over the Internet.

 This project uses commercially-available WiFi-connected modules - a temperature sensor and a relay module - and electrically-powered radiator valves, to automate domestic (or other) central heating on a room-by-room basis.
-The cost of the system is typically one tenth of the annual running cost of a domestic heating system, and since it can save 10% or more of the annual heating cost by making better use of heating it can pay for itself in the first year.
+The cost of the system is typically one fifth of the annual running cost of a domestic heating system, and since it can save 10% or more of the annual heating cost by making better use of heating it can pay for itself in the first couple of years.

 The repository software is in 3 parts:

-  1. A system controller running on a Raspberry Pi (or similar) computer.
+  1. A system controller designed to run on an Orange Pi Zero 2 computer (but others may serve equally well).
 This is coded in Python.
   1. A REST server on public shared hosting.
 This is coded in PHP.
   1. A user interface, built as a browser-based mobile webapp.
 This is coded in JavaScript.